Optometry Assistant Program

 - Program Coordinator: Martin Chong (808) 734-9540

 Step One: Attend a mandatory information session conducted online through Zoom on one of the following dates and times.
-No appointment is needed.
-If you do not have the Zoom application on your device, please be sure to download and create your Zoom account.
+No appointment or reservation is needed.

-Step Two: Admission into this program is on a First Qualified, First Accepted Basis.
+Step Two: Admission into this program is on a First Qualified, First to Register basis.

 Step Three: Once approved to enroll, students will be provided with instructions to register.
 Textbooks are included with enrollment and will be provided to students prior to the first evening of class.

-The HANA Career Pathways grant is available through the UH system for those who qualify.
-More information will be provided at the information sessions.
-Those who qualify will be able to enroll at no cost.
+Course tuition is $1000.
+There may be tuition assistance available to those who qualify.
+More information will be provided at the scheduled information sessions.
+Those who qualify will be able to enroll with no cost.

 Learning Outcomes